 Paliperidone is the major active metabolite of risperidone.
 Adverse reactions reported with oral risperidone and risperidone long-acting injection can be found in the ADVERSE REACTIONS sections of the package inserts for those products.

-Because of its potential for inducing orthostatic hypotension, an additive effect may be observed when INVEGA® SUSTENNA® is administered with other therapeutic agents that have this potential [see WARNINGS AND PRECAUTIONS].
+Because of its potential for inducing orthostatic hypotension, an additive effect may occur when INVEGA SUSTENNA® is administered with other therapeutic agents that have this potential [see WARNINGS AND PRECAUTIONS].

-Pharmacokinetic interaction between INVEGA® SUSTENNA® and lithium is unlikely.
+No dose adjustment is necessary for lithium when it is coadministered with INVEGA SUSTENNA®.
+Pharmacokinetic interaction between INVEGA SUSTENNA® and lithium is unlikely.